-Violence against women continued to be a serious and pervasive problem.
+Violence against women continued to be a serious and underreported problem.
 The law criminalizes domestic violence, including emotional abuse, and provides penalties of up to $13,500 East Caribbean dollars (XCD) ($5,000) or six months in prison.

-Sexual Harassment: Sexual harassment falls within the purview of the Protection of Employment Act, but there is no law that explicitly addresses sexual harassment.
+Sexual Harassment: Sexual harassment falls within the purview of the Protection of Employment Act, but no law explicitly addresses sexual harassment.
 Anecdotal evidence suggested sexual harassment was a problem in the workplace, although the Ministry of Community Development, Culture, and Gender Affairs did not receive any cases under the act during the year.

 Discrimination: The law provides women the same legal status and rights as men, and the government effectively enforced it.
 The law requires equal remuneration, and women and men generally received equal salaries for comparable jobs.
 Women had equal access to leadership roles in the private and public sectors.